MicrosoftDocs/azure-docs/articles/iot-edge/how-to-ci-cd.md

 ## Prerequisites

 * An Azure Repos repository.
 If you don't have one, you can [Create a new Git repo in your project](https://docs.microsoft.com/azure/devops/repos/git/create-new-repo?view=vsts&tabs=new-nav).
 For this article, we created a repository called **IoTEdgeRepo**.
-That repository contains **IoTEdgeSolution**, which has the code for a module named **filtermodule**.
 * An IoT Edge solution committed and pushed to your repository.
 If you want to create a new sample solution for testing this article, follow the steps in [Develop and debug modules in Visual Studio Code](how-to-vs-code-develop-module.md) or [Develop and debug C# modules in Visual Studio](how-to-visual-studio-develop-csharp-module.md).
+For this article, we created a solution in our repository called **IoTEdgeSolution**, which has the code for a module named **filtermodule**.

    For this article, all you need is the solution folder created by the IoT Edge templates in either Visual Studio Code or Visual Studio.
 You don't need to build, push, deploy, or debug this code before proceeding.
 You'll set up those processes in Azure Pipelines.